romainsacchi/rmnd-lca/docs/user_scenarios.rst

       - variable: Efficiency|Hydrogen|Alkaline Electrolysis (electricity)
         reference year: 2020
         includes:
-          # efficiency gains will only apply to flows whose name
+          # efficiency gains will only apply to technosphere flows whose name
           # contains `electricity`
           technosphere:
             - electricity
+        excludes:
+            # but not to flows whose name contains `renewable` and `hydro`
+            technosphere:
+                - renewable
+                - hydro

 This is essentially the same as above, but it indicates that the variable **Efficiency|Hydrogen|Alkaline Electrolysis (electricity)** in the scenario